By Maldives specialist Ludo

 There are five different restaurant options, each one more tempting than the next.
 If one can be said to stand out, it’s Ba’theli.
 The hotel converted several traditional Maldivian cargo boats, known as ba’theli, into an elegant lounge and restaurant that serves a menu featuring local cuisine, something that’s almost unique amid the Maldives’ 1,200 islands.

 You can choose to dine under the stars on the deck or inside, where you can admire the marine life through the glass bottoms of the converted boats.
-The dishes feature curries that nod towards nearby India and Sri Lanka.
+The dishes feature curries that nod toward nearby India and Sri Lanka.

 You’ll find white fish poached in fresh coconut milk, its delicate flesh flaking apart at the slightest touch, and the whole dish warmed by island spices.
 Be sure to save room for screwpine ice cream, a local delicacy made from the pink fruit of a mangrove tree.
 The taste is hard to describe — sort of fruity with a resinous, herbal twist.

-Diving and snorkeling from Milaidhoo
+Diving and snorkelling from Milaidhoo

 This is the jewel of the UNESCO biosphere and, between June and November, the most popular place in the world for manta rays to gather.
 Vast flocks of these graceful creatures gather in the deep blue-green water, flapping their dark wing-like fins and performing a silent aquatic ballet.